10 kid-friendly crafts for Passover

 These crafts are fun opportunities to teach children the many important reasons you celebrate Passover.
 Use them to prepare before the holiday or have fun during the eight-day celebration.
 Share them with your babysitter or nanny so they can do them with your kids, too!

-This one takes some patience, but the end result is super cute to display for your guests.
-Supermakeit used melted chocolate in a piping bag to glue pieces of matzo together to make this house, complete with almond slices for roof tiles.
+This matzo house craft takes some patience, but the end result is super cute to display for your guests.
+Jodi Levine of Supermakeit used melted chocolate in a piping bag to glue pieces of matzo together to make this house, complete with almond slices for roof tiles.

-This cool banner lets you and your little ones display everything crafty about Passover, including all 10 plagues.
-Harvester Designs even offers a fun box full of everything you’ll need to make it!
+This cool Passover banner idea from Harvester Designs lets you and your little ones display everything crafty about Passover, including all 10 plagues.
+Harvester Designs even offers a pre-made Passover Fun Box ($29), stocked with everything you’ll need to make it!

 For kids, the Afikomen bag might be one of the most fun aspects of Passover Seder.
 There’s typically a large piece of matzo stowed in the bag, and whoever finds it gets a prize!
-These kids made their own, with help from lessonplansandnamebrands.
+Kids can make their own Afikomen bags with this inspiration from the preschool teacher behind Lesson Plans and Name Brands.

-This craft could take some time, but it’s going to be the best thing at Passover if you and your kids can pull it off.
-Elissa.winer dressed Lego people in cotton and felt scraps and placed them between two pieces of blue cardboard for a creative display of parting the Red Sea.
+This Red Sea project could take some time, but it’s going to be the best thing at Passover if you and your kids can pull it off.
+Elissa Winer dressed faux Lego people in cotton and felt scraps and placed them between two pieces of blue cardboard for a creative display of parting the Red Sea.

-As the 10th and final plague says, the Jews marked their doors with the blood of the sacrificial lamb so God will “pass over” their homes.
-Burnsidechristadelphians had their Sunday school class recreate this plague with lambs on doilies and doors on wooden plates.
+As the 10th and final plague says, the Jews marked their doors with the blood of the sacrificial lamb so God would “pass over” their homes.
+Students at Burnside Christadelphians had their Sunday school class recreate this plague by crafting doily lambs and wooden plate doors.

 Leave a comment